leeping-ng/Udacity-CarND-Extended-Kalman-Filter/README.md

 ### 4. Project Code

 The image below shows the simulator results of this project's EKF.
 In the image below, LiDAR measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers from the EKF are green triangles.
-Simulated LiDAR and radar data are provided to the C++ script, and the script feeds back to the simulator the measured estimation marker and Root Mean Square Error (RMSE) values.
+Simulated LiDAR and radar data are provided to the C++ script, and the script feeds back to the simulator the measured estimation marker, and Root Mean Square Error (RMSE) when compared with ground truth values.

 <img src='https://github.com/leeping-ng/Udacity-CarND-Extended-Kalman-Filter/blob/master/writeup_images/RMSE%20Simulator.JPG' width=600>